THE HAWAII FIVE-O HOME PAGE

 Hawaii Five-O aired from September 1968 to April 1980, one of the longest continuous-running police series in U.S. television history.
 With few exceptions, it was filmed entirely on location in Hawaii.

 Its fans list the authenticity and beauty of the scenery as its number one draw; second come the actors and the characters they portrayed.
-Another attraction is the series' intelligent writing and intriguing plots, and its title sequence and musical theme (regarded by one critic as "the greatest TV theme of all time").
-Its authenticity was further enhanced by the use of many local Island residents in guest roles, which for some led to further roles in other series.
+Another attraction is the series’ intelligent writing and intriguing plots, and its title sequence and musical theme (regarded by one critic as “the greatest TV theme of all time”).
+Its authenticity was further enhanced by the use of many local Island residents in supporting roles, which for some led to further parts in other series like Magnum, P.I., also filmed in Hawaii after Five-O ended.

-Jack Lord played Steve McGarrett, head of an elite state police unit investigating "organized crime, murder, assassination attempts, foreign agents, felonies of every type."
-James MacArthur played his second-in-command Danny ("Danno") Williams, with local actors Kam Fong, Zulu, Al Harrington, Moe Keale and Herman Wedemeyer playing members of the Five-O team.
-The series was famous for the stellar guest actors who appeared in episodes, including Helen Hayes, Ricardo Montalban, Leslie Nielsen, Herbert Lom, Hume Cronyn, and many more.
-McGarrett's nemesis, the evil Wo Fat "a Red Chinese agent in charge of the entire Pacific Asiatic theatre" was played by Khigh Diegh.
+Jack Lord played Steve McGarrett, head of an elite state police unit investigating “organized crime, murder, assassination attempts, foreign agents, felonies of every type.”
+James MacArthur played his second-in-command Danny (“Danno”) Williams, with local actors Kam Fong, Zulu, Al Harrington, Moe Keale and Herman Wedemeyer as well as Sharon Farrell and William Smith playing members of the Five-O team over its 12 years.
+The series was notable for the guest actors who appeared in episodes, including Ed Asner, Hume Cronyn, Patty Duke, Helen Hayes, Robert Loggia, Herbert Lom, Gavin MacLeod, Sal Mineo, Ricardo Montalban, Leslie Nielsen, Geraldine Page, Eleanor Parker, Jean Simmons, Robert Vaughn, and many more.
+McGarrett’s nemesis, the evil Wo Fat — “a Red Chinese agent in charge of the entire Pacific Asiatic theatre” — was played by Khigh Dhiegh.

 EPISODE GUIDE GOOFS, TRIVIA AND MORE...